Sleepypiggi/Actuarial-Exams/docs/2. Actuarial Mathematics/ASA-ALTAM/Profit Testing.md

 Using the profit signature, insurers can gauge the profitability of the products using a variety of metrics.

+Apart from calculation, it is important to know how to explain how a change in any of the parameters affect these metrics.

 #### **Net Present Value**

 **Net Present Value** (NPV) follows its finance definition and is the **excess of PV Inflows over Outflows**.
 In this context, it is the **sum of the present values** of all elements within the profit signature: